geraseva/masif_npi/README.md

     mkdir npi_dataset/raw
     tar -xzvf npi_dataset.tar.gz -C npi_dataset/raw/

-use this command to run the benchmark:
+Use this command to run the benchmark:

     ./benchmark.sh >> log.txt

+Take into account, that one epoch of training takes about 45 minutes.
+And there are 350 epochs in the benchmark file in total.